001nian/Statistical-Trading-Strategy-in-Futures-Markets/README.md

 - **Functions Descriptions:**

---calculatePortfolio will generate a vector consisting of the value of the portfolio during each bar (5 minute window).
+`calculatePortfolio` will generate a vector consisting of the value of the portfolio during each bar (5 minute window).

 	-Takes in the following inputs:
 		-chnLen is the channel length